PPP Loan Fraud Lawyers in Ohio

 The coronavirus pandemic (COVID-19) has forced many businesses to dramatically shift the way they operate.
 In response to the outbreak, companies in Ohio have had to shut down or lay off employees.
 Funds have been cut and the demand for financial assistance continues to remain high.

 While many businesses in the Ohio area have been able to obtain loans through the Paycheck Protection Program (PPP), some are now being investigated for PPP loan fraud.
-If you are currently being investigated for any crime related to PPP fraud, contact an experienced criminal defense attorney such as the Joslyn Law Firm before taking any other action.
+If you are currently being investigated for any crime related to PPP fraud, contact an experienced criminal defense attorney at Joslyn Criminal Defense Law Firm before taking any other action – please call us at (614) 444-1900 or contact us online.

-Are you currently facing PPP loan fraud charges?
+Are you currently facing PPP loan fraud charges in Ohio?
 In these uncertain times, it’s important to have an experienced PPP loan fraud attorney right by your side.
-Joslyn Law Firm knows what to expect and what to do to get the best outcome possible.
-They are ready to help educate you about your circumstances.
+Joslyn Criminal Defense Law Firm knows what to expect and what to do to get the best outcome possible.
+Our PPP fraud lawyers are ready to help educate you about your circumstances.

 Our criminal defense attorneys are committed to helping small businesses navigate this crisis and defend their reputations.
-Set up your first consultation with Joslyn Law Firm by calling (614) 444-1900.
+Set up your first consultation with Joslyn Criminal Defense Law Firm by calling (614) 444-1900 or emailing us.
 Attorney Brian Joslyn and his legal representatives accept cases all throughout Columbus, Ohio including Franklin County, Delaware County, Fairfield County, and Licking County.

 - What is the Paycheck Protection Program?
 Who Qualifies?